 27. STAFFING REQUIREMENTS

 - Exhibiting companies are required to preregister booth personnel.
-An Exhibit Personnel Registration Form will be provided to each exhibiting company with the booth space confirmation and should be returned for processing at least 45 days prior to the exhibition.
-Companies that make changes or additions to personnel onsite will be subject to a $25 fee per person.
+Companies that make changes or additions to personnel onsite may be subject to an additional fee per person.
 Any dentist wishing to register as an exhibitor must be an officer/owner of the company or a full- time employee.
 If the dentist is a speaker, consultant, or part time employee of the company, then he or she will need to register as one of the following categories: Professional Member or Professional Guest.
 Up to 10 representatives per 10’ x 10’ booth are allowed and will be accommodated without charge.

 - Exhibit personnel must obtain his/her official badge at the AAE Registration and Information Area.
 Badges will be available during published hours only.
 Exhibitor badges will not be mailed.
 Anyone without an official badge will not be permitted on the floor.
 All Exhibitors registering on site will be required to produce a business card showing the contracted exhibiting company’s name or a written request (on company letterhead) listing the name of the individual(s) who are to be issued Exhibitor badges.
 There will be no exceptions.
 Other professionals/manufacturers are not to be issued Exhibitor badges or register as exhibit booth personnel.
 Misuse of the Exhibitor badge may result in the expulsion of the Exhibitor and offending party from the exhibit hall.